dotneko/omg/README.md

 All transactions assume that the account `name` in the address book matches the name of the user's key in the keyring, and will fail if the onomyd cannot find the key in the keyring.

-For **delegate** and **restake** commands, one can specify the `name` of an existing validator in the address book, or if no matching validator could be found in the address book, omg will search for a matching `moniker` for the active validator registered on the blockchain.
+For **delegate** and **restake** commands, one can specify the `moniker` of an active validator on chain, or the validator *valoper* address.

 By default, transactions will be generated and wait for user confirmation.

 The default keyring-backend is `test`, but can be modified using the flag `--keyring`.
 For example, to use the `pass` keyring-backend, specify `--keyring pass` when executing your command.
+This default could be configured in the `.omgconfig.yaml` config file.

 To automate transactions, specify `--auto` or `-a`.
 When this flag is used, transaction prompts are automatically confirmed, therefore *be sure that the transaction is what you want to execute*.
 Note that this is only confirmed to work for the default keyring-backend `test`.